Comparison of temperatures

 Tour guides:

 Your expert tour guides will be able to provide you with detailed information about the country, people, history, culture, etc., and offer advice and assistance for organising your trip.
 They can also help with room allocation and look forward to welcoming you with initial information.
 Here you will find out all you need to know and useful information about the trip.
-We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that Greece and Türkiye has to offer, and learn all about the country and its people.
+We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of the landscapes that Greece and Türkiye has to offer, and learn all about the countries and their people.

 Additional packages: